List of foreign Allsvenskan players

 Clubs listed are those which the player has played at least one Allsvenskan game for.

 In bold: players who have played at least one Allsvenskan game in the most recent season (2024 Allsvenskan), and are still at the clubs for which they have played.
 This does not include current players of an Allsvenskan club who have not played an Allsvenskan game in the current season.

 Background

 Ronald Powell, who played for Brynäs IF in the 1974 season, was the first foreign player in Allsvenskan.
+Around 20 years later, in 1995, 18 foreign players played matches in the league, while in 2021, it had increased to 110 foreign players, being 28 percent of the players in the league that year.

 For the match squad, the limit of foreign players refers to if the players are home-grown or not.
 Starting in the 2010s, each match squad of 18 players were to consist maximally to the half of not home-grown players.
-For the 2023 season, when the total match squad size for Allsvenskan was increased from 18 to 20, the amount of non home-grown players in the squad, would still be to the maximum half of the squad, however never more than 9.
+For the 2023 season, when the total match squad size for Allsvenskan was increased from 18 to 20, the amount of non-home-grown players in the squad, would still be to the maximum half of the squad, however never more than 9.